 Pena Palace was built by Ferdinand II in the 19th century to rival Neuschwanstein (the “Disney” castle) in Bavaria.
 It’s unusual architecture is a good example of Romantic eclecticism, bringing together a hodgepodge of architectural elements from the Moorish, Classical, Manueline, and Gothic idioms.
 It mostly works for me, but it does have a kind of contrived, Disneyland vibe to it, maybe due to the lack of architectural coherence.
+Like modern McMansions of the American suburbs, with elements from practically every architectural movement, the design never quite hangs together.
 The palace offers sweeping views of the surrounding mountains and greater Lisbon.
 It’s worth at least an afternoon, if not a whole day’s visit, as there are plenty of parks, ruins, and other castles to visit.

 Cabo da Roca, the westernmost point in mainland Europe, is not far from Sintra.
 A stop at Cabo da Roca around sunset, with its picturesque lighthouse in the background, is a nice ending for a day trip to Sintra.

 Lisbon must be the most elegant capital city in Europe.
 We stayed at an Airbnb in the Old Town with lovely hosts, and spent two days wandering around the city, peeking into churches and cathedrals, visiting the local markets, striking up conversations with street artists, eating ice cream, and window shopping.